FaisalHammad1999/futureproofwiki/Intro-to-React.md

 export default App
 ```

 We need to export the App so it can be used by the `index.js`.
+Note that our class component must include `render()` and `return` whereas it is only mandatory to have `return` in our functional component.
+Make sure you only have one parent element within the `return` or you will get an error.
+You can use fragments `<></>` as the parent element if you wish.

 ## JSX